-Figure 8.3 Consolidated Statement of Income for CEPSA
+Figure 8.5 Consolidated statement of income for CEPSA

-DEBIT CREDIT Expenses: Revenues: Procurements 556,672 Sales and services on ordinary activities 868,148 Personnel expenses 53,225 Excise tax hydrocarbons charged on sales 292,392 Period depreciation and amortization 31,604 Net Sales 1,160,540 Variation in operating provisions 6,469 Increase in finished products and work-in-process inventories 3,693 Other operating expenses: Capitalized expenses of Group in-house work on fixed asset 4,079 Excise tax on hydrocarbons 292,529 Other operating revenues 3,863 Other expenses 163,972 1,104,501 1,172,175 Operating income 67,674 Financial expenses 14,604 Revenues from shareholdings 2 Losses on short-term financial investments 5 Other financial revenues 2,093 Variation in financial investment provisions 178 Gains on short-term financial investments 81 Translation losses 436 Translation gains Ι Exchange gains 363 15,223 2,539 Financial loss 12,684 Amortization of goodwill in consolidation 383 Share in income of companies carried by the equity method 4,790 Income from ordinary activities 59,397 Losses on fixed assets 308 Gains on fixed assets 9,270 Variation in intangible assets, tangible fixed assets and Capital subsidies transferred to income for the year 814 control portfolio provisions 3,094 Extraordinary revenues 1,947 Extraordinary expenses 16,539 Prior years' revenues 361 Prior years' expenses 376 20,317 12,392 Extraordinary loss 7,925 Consolidated income before taxes 51,472 Corporate income taxes 13,058 Consolidated income for the year 38,414 Income attributed to minority interests 376 Income attributed to the controlling company 38,038 As published by the company for the year ended 31 December 1998 ~ asset; that is, they are capitalized.
-It is also possible to capitalize the interest cost on money borrowed to create fixed assets.
-Where labour or material is capitalized, certain formats of the income statement (described as 'by nature' in chapter 6) show this item as revenue.
-This is because all the labour and materials used have been charged elsewhere in the income statement.
-However, the items capitalized do not relate to current operations, and so they are added back as though they were revenue (see section 8.4), although they could be seen as reductions in expenses.
-In the example of Figure 8.3 (CEPSA of Spain), the Pta4,079 million of capitalized expenses are a partial credit for the expenses shown on the debit side.
+DEBIT CREDIT Expenses: Revenues: Procurements 556,672 Sales and services on ordinary activities 868,148 Personnel expenses 53,225 Excise tax hydrocarbons charged on sales 292,392 Period depreciation and amortization 31,604 Net Sales 1,160,540 Variation in operating provisions 6,469 Increase in finished products and work-in-process inventories 3,693 Other operating expenses: Capitalized expenses of Group in-house work on fixed asset 4,079 Excise tax on hydrocarbons 292,529 Other operating revenues 3,863 Other expenses 163,972 1,104,501 1,172,175 Operating income 67,674 Financial expenses 14,604 Revenues from shareholdings 2 Losses on short-term financial investments 5 Other financial revenues 2,093 Variation in financial investment provisions 178 Gains on short-term financial investments 81 Translation losses 436 Translation gains I 15,223 Exchange gains 363 2.539 Financial loss 12,684 Amortization of goodwill in consolidation 383 Share in income of companies carried by the equity method 4,790 Income from ordinary activities 59,397 Losses on fixed assets 308 Gains on fixed assets 9,270 Variation in intangible assets, tangible fixed assets and Capital subsidies transferred to income for the year 814 control portfolio provisions 3,094 Extraordinary revenues 1,947 Extraordinary expenses 16,539 Prior years' revenues 361 Prior years' expenses 376 20,317 12,392 Extraordinary loss 7,925 Consolidated income before taxes 51,472 Corporate income taxes 13,058 Consolidated income for the year 38,414 Income attributed to minority interests 376 Income attributed to the controlling company 38,038 As published by the company for the year before IFRS adoption in 20 Source: CEPSA Consolidated Statement of Income for Year Ended 31 De 005.
+Jecember 1998.

+of Spain), the 4,079 million of capitalized expenses are a partial credit for the expenses shown on the debit side.